sizeofvoid/libopeninput/doc/user/trackpoint-configuration.rst

 The magic trackpoint multiplier
 ------------------------------------------------------------------------------

-To accomodate for the wildly different input data on trackpoint, libinput uses a multiplier that is applied to input deltas.
+To accommodate for the wildly different input data on trackpoint, libinput uses a multiplier that is applied to input deltas.
 Trackpoints that send comparatively high deltas can be "slowed down", trackpoints that send low deltas can be "sped up" to match the expected range.
 The actual acceleration